 Here’s a great video on the meshmixer basics:

 If you’re sending your project to us, we’ll take care of the scaling, file size, and slicing it up (unless you want to do it yourself).
 As long as the entire part looks like what you want in the end, we can do the intermediate steps quicker on our end.

-I typically use the sculpting brushes Draw and Robust Smooth to get a huge chunk done, and the combine/difference operation to do things like cutting a round hole all the way through a part, or make a negative mold.
+I typically use the sculpting brushes Draw and Robust Smooth to get a huge chunk done, and maybe “Boolean Difference” operations to do things like cutting a round hole all the way through a part, or make a negative mold.

 Modifying Math Based models